-January 2021, Construction Bolera Primary School
+January 2021, Construction Bolera Elementary School

-Now that the volunteers cannot go to Malawi, we have looked into other possibilities.
-After much internal consultation (with the local community), we asked Malawi whether they would be able to build the school entirely on their own, and we arrived at a workable solution, with the community opting to take on this project with remote support from the Netherlands.
+Now that the volunteers cannot go to Malawi, we looked at what other options were available.
+After much internal consultation (with the community there), we put the question to Malawi as to whether they could build the school all by themselves and arrived at a workable form, choosing to take on this project as a community with remote support from the Netherlands.

-How did it go?
+How did it continue?

 Board